 2 tbs gram flour (or flour of your choice)

 1 handful fresh coriander leaves (leaves picked, stems chopped)

 2 teas sea salt

 Soak your chickpeas overnight in a saucepan.
 Drain and refresh with new water, well covered.
 Add 1/4 teas bicarb of soda (this makes them soft and cook quicker), bring to a boil and lower heat.
-Vigorously simmer for 20 minutes or until chickpeas are just tender.
-Remember they will be cooked more in the soup.
-Keep the cooking liquor for use in the soup, it has a wonderfully full flavour.
+Vigorously simmer for 20 minutes or until chickpeas are tender.

 Warm the oil in a thick bottomed sauce pan, add your onions and cumin seeds and saute the onions for a few minutes until glassy, add garlic, pepper and ginger, stir for a couple of minutes and then add all chard stems (add earlier if they are a little tough), flour and spices, stir and warm through for a minute and now add your tomatoes, dates, lentils, tomato paste, warm through for a minute then add your water/ chickpea juice.
 Bring to a rolling boil and turn down heat to the lowest setting, add your chickpeas and leave to simmer for 20 minutes.